Q: What causes hearing loss?

 Q: Can hearing loss be restored?

-A: Though hearing loss is only able to be fully restored in limited cases, hearing aids and other treatments can allow you to hear the sounds of your world again.
-If you have conducive hearing loss, which is the result of sound waves being blocked from the inner ear, it may be able to be resolved by surgery or medical treatment.
+A: Though hearing loss is only able to be fully restored in limited cases, hearing aids and implants and other treatments can allow you to hear the sounds of your world again.
+If you have conductive hearing loss, which is the result of sound waves being blocked from the inner ear, it may be able to be resolved by surgery or medical treatment.

 Sensorineural hearing loss, which causes hair cells in the ear that detect sound to be permanently damaged, is not able to be resolved.
 However, hearing aids can allow you to connect with sounds again.